biostar-dev/g-sdk/docs/_apis/gateway.md

 ### DeleteCertificateBlacklistRequest

-Delete the certificates from the tenant's blacklist.
+Delete the certificates from the blacklist.

 | Request |